po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/02-Stu_jQuery-Elements/README.md

-# 📖 Create HTML elements with jQuery
+# 📖 Create HTML Elements with jQuery

 Work with a partner to implement the following user story: